-Pair of Tree Trunk Tables in the Style of George Nelson
+20th Century French Pair of Tree Trunk Oak Tables in the Style of George Nelson

-A pair of low tree trunk tables in Oak on very simple metal legs, in the style of George Nelson.
+A vintage Mid-Century modern French pair of low tree trunk tables made of hand carved Oakwood on very simple metal legs, in the style of George Nelson.
+The side tables are in good condition.
 Wear consistent with age and use.
 Circa 1950 Paris, France.

 Small: 17"H x 39.5"W